 To register for the summer programme, please click here or on the red register button above to fill out the form.
 Please read the registration terms & conditions carefully before registration.
 For inquiries on registration and the programme, please contact email@example.com

 € 795 (2 weeks programme)

 This fee includes lectures, study materials, study visits, water/tea/coffee and a dinner.

 The fee does not cover (international) travel costs; travel to and from airports, (hotel) accommodation, insurance or other expenses.
 The T.M.C.
-Asser Instituut can provide participants with a list of suitable hotels in The Hague.
+Asser Instituut can provide participants

 For more information or questions, please contact firstname.lastname@example.org.